bespinian/blog/content/posts/git-the-important-parts/index.md

 Next, we will look at another branching strategy called “GitHub Flow”.
 In contrast to Gitflow, it only contains a single main branch (mostly called `master` or `main`) which everything branches off.
 The main branch is used as the working tree to branch feature branches off.
 The releasing of software is also done on that single branch.
 This enforces a strictly linear development process because one can only go forward and not cherry-pick specific changes from one branch to another.

 While this may be seen as a restriction by some developers, it can also be a great advantage because it makes it clearer what is released where and which sets of features belong together and into a release.
 People can view at a glance what features are included in which release and know how the individual releases differ.
-This makes the workflow simpler and less error prone but also a bit less flexible.
+This makes the workflow simpler and less error-prone but also a bit less flexible.
 It is therefore more suited for smaller, more agile teams and projects.

 ### Merging